metamn/its-csongor/README.md

 - we've selected 7 of them, but there is room for improvement here since all mockups are looking very good

+- TODO: replace one of the mockups after the project description with one showing the filters.

+#### Scatter

+- we have 12 screenshots for mockups

 ### Screenshot taking